 During pre-application discussions, the Applicant argued that the heritage asset could continue to be used as an office, although this would not be the optimum viable use as historic use of the building as an office had led to under-investment and disrepair.
-GCL sought to attribute a value of the Site as an office of £4,218,000, which we adjusted downwards to £1,600,000 based on reasonable adjustments to rents and costs.
+GCL sought to attribute a value of the Site as an office of \pounds 4,218,000, which we adjusted downwards to \pounds 1,600,000 based on reasonable adjustments to rents and costs.
 The Applicant accepts this reduction.

-As a result of the reduction in the value of the Site, the amount of enabling development required has reduced from 16 units to 12 units, enabling all 4 units in the East Drive to be removed.
-It is our understanding from recent submissions from GCL that this position is accepted.
+As a result of the reduction in the value of the Site, the amount of enabling development required has reduced from 16 units to 10 units, enabling all 4 units in the East Drive to be removed and 2 gate house units to be removed.